dippy2214/The-Wiimote-Project/README.md

 show off to my friends.
 At this stage it was less about learning and more about doing something cool.

 ### 🧞 A Whole New World
+Picture the scene: I'm just out of high school, done an A level in computer science.
+A combination of covid and my teacher getting fired mean that
+I essentially taught myself coding to pass.
+However, my year groups coursework got leaked and didn't contribute to the final grade, meaning we only got graded on the theory - a potential life saver for me.
+I managed to get an A in the class and grades good enough to get into Abertay uni, and now I've moved out of my parents house and to Dundee to study games programming (a subject I realised I enjoyed only through teaching myself the coding project in my A level).
+Now I am halfway through first year, I've learned the basics of C++, and now that it's the holiday time I want a project to keep myself entertained.

+And I just saw a youtube video of someone playing rocket league using a wii remote.

+Naturally, my first thought was 'How?'.
+The whole world of programming was opening up before me, and I was just starting to realise that if I got good enough at this I could do anything, and all the information I needed was somewhere on the internet.
+But I had never seen something like this before - I had to know.